Shihira/krunner-bridge/README.md

 ## Configuration

+*Note: Whenever you change the config file KRunner has to be restarted: `kquitapp5 krunner;kstart5 krunner`*
 ### Timeouts
 In the `krunner_bridge.desktop` file are already the config entries for the timeouts configured, if you want them to take indefinitely long, you can set the value to -1.